axelJacquet/addon-backup/success/remove.md

-Add-on removed, backup automatisation removed.
+Backup automatisation removed.
+Click on Désinstaller (on top of right) to remove displayed add-on.